 When a hurricane comes, one of the last things you want to worry about is if your food is safe to eat.

-The U.S. Department of Agriculture’s Food Safety and Inspection Service is issuing food safety recommendations for those who may be impacted by Hurricane Michael.
+The U.S. Department of Agriculture’s Food Safety and Inspection Service issued food safety recommendations for those who may be impacted by a hurricane.

 When power outages and flooding occur, food stored in refrigerators and pantries could be compromised

 FSIS recommends that you take the following steps to reduce food waste and the risk of food-borne illness if you are in the path of the storm.

 Before losing power